spikewood/hello-world2/README.md

 # hello-world2
 Github Hello World example
-- This is a story of a girl - who cried a river and drwon the whole world.
+- This is a story of a girl - who cried a river and drown the whole world.